metpetdb/interface_v2/README.md

 	New python executable in metpetdb/bin/python
 	Installing setuptools, pip...done.

-As you mihgt notic, the command prompt contains the name before you username
+As you might notice, the command prompt contains the name before you username

 	**(metpetdb)**user@xxxx:~$ python --version
 	Python 2.7.6